ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. class:: DynamicAutoDiffCostFunction

    :class:`AutoDiffCostFunction` requires that the number of parameter blocks and their sizes be known at compile time.
-It also has an upper limit of 10 parameter blocks.
 In a number of applications, this is not enough e.g., Bezier curve fitting, Neural Network training etc.

      .. code-block:: c++